kumarpriyanshu2k2/hand-gesture-recognition-assignment/README.md

     pip install -r requirements.txt

+## Steps to get you started

+- Fork the repo
+- clone it on your system
+- create a new brach (git checkout -b assignment_3)
-#### Read the working and make the required changes in main.py and create a pull request.
+- make the required changes in the python file (main.py)
+- push your changes on github
+- make a pull request

 ## Working behind Hand gesture recogonition: